aavieux/portfolio-s3/README.md

 In the beginning we spoke with the product owner and he gave us wireframes, explaining how the application should look like.

 <img src="./images/Picture2.png" alt="wireframe" style="max-width:100%;max-height:78%" />

+Non functional requirements for both of the project are:

+    1. Usability
+    1.1.
+The software should be user-friendly and intuitive.
+    1.2.
+The software should have a consistent and visually appealing design.
+    1.3.
+The software should have clear and concise error messages.
+    2. Performance
+    2.1.
+The software should be responsive and fast.
+    2.2.
+The software should handle large amounts of data efficiently.
+    2.3.
+The software should have minimal downtime.
+    3. Reliability
+    3.1.
+The software should be stable and reliable.
+    3.2.
+The software should have backup and recovery mechanisms in case of data loss.
+    4. Security
+    4.1.
+The software should be secure and protect sensitive data.
+    4.2.
+The software should comply with industry-standard security protocols.
+    4.3.
+The software should have a mechanism for identifying and preventing unauthorized access.

 ### UI prototyping